eBayClassifiedsGroup/PanteraS/README.md

 ##### Only Slave mode Container
 Slave mode is enabled by `MASTER=false`
-In this mode oonly slave components will start (master part is excluded).
+In this mode only slave components will start (master part is excluded).
 You can run as many slaves as you wish - this is fully scalable.

 ![Slave Mode](http://s3.amazonaws.com/easel.ly/all_easels/19186/SlaveMode/image.jpg)